docknetwork/crypto-wasm-ts/README.md

 const messages: Uint8Array[] = [...];
 ```

-Because the attributes for accumulator and BBS+ signatures are encoded differently, attributes are pre-encoded.
+Because the attributes for accumulator and BBS signatures are encoded differently, attributes are pre-encoded.

 ```ts
 // Encode messages for signing as well as adding to the accumulator